Investing in your 50s: 6 strategies to protect your growth

 • Insurance coverage.
 Ensure that your life, health, and income protection policies accurately reflect your current dependents and financial commitments.

-Investment strategies to use in your 50s
+Portfolio strategies to consider in your 50s

 Strategic asset allocation